smullins3000/vision/client/README.md

 # client
-Image collection and model testing.
+Image collection and model testing. touching this.